 If you’re unsure where you fit in that spectrum, it’s a good idea to play online first and get a feel for the game’s mechanics before committing to one House, theme, or archetype.
 You can also browse winning decklists, many of which are posted online, to get a feel for what works.

 The current card pool sits around 1300 cards, and 240 additional cards are added each year.
-There is no set rotation, but the LCG model means makes Thrones a relatively cheap investment.
-For $800-1,000 you can own 3 copies of every card in the game, which is much cheaper than comparable CCGs.
+There is no set rotation (yet), but the LCG model means makes Thrones a relatively cheap investment.
+For about $900 you can own 3 copies of every card in the game, which is cheaper than some comparable CCGs.
 Many players do not feel the need to purchase every chapter pack.
 Instead they borrow cards for tournaments and use proxies during casual play to fill gaps in their collection.
+It's also common to split a collection with a friend or two.

-Update: FFG has announced that in November 2014 they will announce a change to tournament-level Thrones which makes the game more accessible to new players.
+FFG announced that in November 2014 they will introduce a change to tournament-level Thrones which makes the game more accessible to new players.
 For discussion on this topic see here.

 Browse The Cards